-Inquiries regarding the application of this Policy should be referred to the Title IX Coordinators, Janna Gullery, (914-831-0401, jgullery@cw.edu) and Lavada Carruthers, (914-831-0263, jgullery@cw.edu) and Lavada Carruthers, (914-831-0263, jgullery@cw.edu), 325 Central Avenue, White Plains, NY 10606.
+Inquiries regarding the application of this Policy should be referred to the Title IX Coordinators, Janna Gullery, (914-831-0401, jgullery@cw.edu) and Lavada Carruthers, (914-831-0263, lcarruthers@cw.edu) or the Deputy Title IX Coordinator, Anna Bravo (914-831-0353, abravo@cw.edu), 325 Central Avenue, White Plains, NY 10606.
 In addition to coordinating compliance with Title IX, the Title IX Coordinators are responsible for coordinating the College of Westchester's efforts to comply with other federal and state laws governing sex discrimination and sex harassment, overseeing the College's responses to reports of alleged violations, and identifying and addressing any pattern or systemic problems.
 The Deputy Title IX Coordinator will oversee compliance with respect to employees and will provide updates to the Title IX Coordinator.
 Students and employees who file a grievance are hereby assured that no adverse action will be taken against them for filing a complaint.